UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 TCP connection failed for the following VIPs: 'SDRInternal' 192.168.105.8:19007 'SDRInternal' 192.168.105.8:19000.
 ```

-A potential fix for this is to try increasing the memory & disk space of the **Azs-ERCS01** virtual machine.
-For memory, you should try to have a minimum of 8192 MB, and the disk should have around 40 GB total space.
+A potential fix is to try increasing the memory & disk space of the 'AzS' virtual machines in Hyper-V manager.
+As a general guide, make sure that you assign enough memory to meet the *Memory Demand* listed in the **Memory** tab for each virtual machine.

-After changing these you will need to restart the ASDK, like below:
+After making any changes, you should restart the ASDK like below:

 ```powershell
 # Create your Credentials